Datron 4910 series DC voltage reference repair

 Intro

 Datron went a different route here.
 They chose a commercially available voltage reference, the Linear LTZ1000.
-This LTZ1000 chip is considered as the best available buried zener reference by many engineers and the specifications of the 4910 series also show how competitive it is.
-Datron/Wavetek references also made it into their other high end test equipment.
-They can be found in the 1271/1281 DMM’s, the 4920 AVMS, and in their multifunction calibrators like the 4708 and later Fluke’s own 8508A DMM.
+This LTZ1000 chip has decades of history and is considered as the best available buried zener reference by many engineers.
+Outstanding specifications of the 4910 series standards also show how competitive it is.
+Datron/Wavetek references also implemented LTZ1000 into many of their other high end test equipment.
+They can be found in the 1271/1281 DMM’s, the 4920 AVMS, and in their multifunction calibrators like the 4708 and even early production units of Fluke 8508A DMM.
 It was a departure from Datron’s older original designs where they chose several zener diodes and matched their tempco to provide a reference that was stable with both time and temperature.

-Second Datron’s major departure in design hides in way it scale output voltages to nominal 10 V and 1 V/1.018 V. Common reference zener DC standards utilize expensive high-end resistance elements in hermetic packages to amplify/divider voltages to desired levels, relying on long-term stability and very low temperature coefficients of such resistors to deliver good performance.
+Second Datron’s major departure in design hides in way 4910 scale output voltages to nominal 10 V and 1 V/1.018 V. Common reference zener DC standards utilize expensive high-end resistance elements in hermetic packages to amplify/divider voltages to desired levels, relying on long-term stability and very low temperature coefficients of such resistors to deliver good performance.
 While failures of such resistors are not common this approach does significantly increase cost of implementation and production of DC voltage standards.
 Datron 4910 instead utilize digital method to amplify/divide voltages with low frequency PWM with help of timing circuits, moderately good scaling resistors and extensive output filtering.
-Somewhat similar method is also used in other products such as Fluke 5700A, newer Fluke 5720A calibrators, Fluke 5790A AC/DC voltmeter and Valhalla 2720GS DC calibrator.
+Somewhat similar method is also used in some other metrology products such as Fluke 5700A, newer Fluke 5720A and 5730A calibrators, Fluke 5790A AC/DC voltmeters and Valhalla 2720GS DC calibrator.

-This time we will take a look on rare Model 4912, which is a member of the 4910 family series of voltage references from Datron/Wavetek.
-They are of a similar size and weight to the Fluke 732A and were in direct competition.
+In this article we will restore a full-featured 4910 to it’s glory and also take a look on rare Model 4912.
+They are of a similar size and weight to the Fluke 732A and were in direct competition for short time.
 Special Datron 4912 differs from the 4910/4911 due to limited single “cell” output.
 Just like fully featured Datron 4910 this special Datron 4912 also includes a low impedance 4-wire output plus divided outputs at 1V and 1.018V.
-Unlike 4912 other two models include all four “cell” outputs with the capability to average them together, or even build higher voltage outputs since each output can be fully isolated.
+Unlike 4912 other two models include all four “cell” outputs with the capability to average them together, or even build higher voltage outputs like 20 V, 30 V or 40 V since each output can be fully floated and isolated.

 Specification Fluke 732A Fluke 732B Fluke 732C Fluke 734A or 734C Datron 4910 Datron 4911 Datron 4912